eric-spoerner/school-district-analysis/README.md

 ### Data Cleanliness considerations

-Data had to be scrubbed before the initial anlysis due to containing honorifics and professional titles, apparently a common gag among students in this district.
+Data had to be scrubbed before the initial anlysis due to containing honorifics and professional titles, apparently a common gag among students in this district (e.g. "Mr. Eric Spoerner" or "Eric Spoerner PHd" instead of "Eric Spoerner").

-Data was subsequently re-calculated to factor in changes to remove 9th graders at Thomas from the sample set.
+Data was also subsequently re-calculated to factor in changes to remove 9th graders at Thomas from the sample set.

 ## Code refactor <a name="refactor"></a>